Utkrisht2026/Project-Medical-Data-Extraction/README.md

 ## 📌 Objective

-To automate the extraction of relevant medical information such as:
+To automate the extraction of relevant medical information, such as:
 - Patient name
 - Age
 - Gender